edoarad/edorit/README.md

 # HH logistics
 * Suggest that people will team up in pairs or more.
 * Have a table of tasks, each task may have several people listed.
+Storyboard.
+* Send message to Arazim, Harzititiot, EA, other friends.
+* Ask if anyone wants to take more responsibility, .

 # Design Decisions
 * Should be available both in PCs and phones.